Andre-max/Hacktoberfest_for_starters/README.md

 ## How Contribute to This Project
-Here is a simple way to contribut to the project.
+Here is a simple way to contribute to the project.
 * Create a simple 'Hello, World' script in a language of your choice

 ## Getting Started